This post was last Updated on September 19, 2020

 Our virtual tour around the nudist world continues.
 Previously in this “Nudism and Naturism around the World” blog post series, we talked about naturism in Europe

 and now we’re moving our naked butts across the Atlantic ocean.
 We’re going to check out where to find nudism in the Americas and who the American nudists really are.

 we already discussed a bit of the terminology and the use of the words “nudism” and “naturism”.
 One very interesting thing we noticed as soon as we entered our first nudist resort in the USA was that we, naturists from Europe, were suddenly called nudists.

 Just like in Europe, both the terms naturist and nudist are officially used for those who enjoy social non-sexual nudity.
 But the term nudist seems to be used much more frequently on this side of the ocean.

 Basically, in the USA a nudist is everyone who enjoys social nudity.
-This can be at a club, at a B&B, at a nude camping or a nudist resort or even on a nude beach.
-Naturists on the other hand make the specific link with nature.
-Those who prefer the term “naturist” are most often interested in visiting nude beaches, going on nude hikes or prefer nude camping in the wild.
+This can be at a club, at a B&B, at a nude camping or a nudist resort, or even on a nude beach.
+Naturists on the other hand make a specific link with nature.
+Those who prefer the term “naturist” are most often interested in visiting nude beaches, going on nude hikes, or prefer nude camping in the wild.